Hồ Ngọc Hà: Career

-She came to Hanoi and met musician Huy Tuan in order to discuss the implementation of her first album.
-After that, Huy Tuan began working on her debut album as a producer, named 24 Giờ 7 Ngày (24 Hours 7 Days), which was released in 2004 by Viet Tan Studio.
-The songs in the album were produced by Tuan and were composed by notable songwriters such as Duc Tri, Nguyen Xinh Xo, Hong Kien, Duong Thu, An Hieu and Huy Tuan.
-In the album, the titular single attracted fans, however, this album did not garner further attention due to limited advertising and no promotional music videos.
+Hồ Ngọc Hà went to Hanoi and met with musician Huy Tuan to discuss working together on her debut album.
+Huy Tuan began working as the producer for her album, named 24 Giờ 7 Ngày, which was released in 2004 by Viet Tan Studio.
+The songs on the album were produced and composed by Tuan and numerous songwriters, including Duc Tri, Nguyen Xinh Xo, Hong Kien, Duong Thu, and An Hieu.